microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/cloudpcprovisioningpolicy-get.md

 }
 ```

-### <a name="example-2-get-the-properties-of-the-specified-provisioning-policy-and-expand-on-the-assignments"></a>Exemplo 2: obter as propriedades da política de provisionamento especificada e expandir as atribuições
+### <a name="example-2-get-the-properties-of-the-specified-provisioning-policy-and-expand-on-the-assignments"></a>Exemplo 2: Obter as propriedades da política de provisionamento especificada e expandir as atribuições

 #### <a name="request"></a>Solicitação